altruios/namshubettulpa/public/namshubettuple/interludes.md

 {
 "O::Well, anyone?"
 ~A silence hung in the small classroom~
 *Ozmind pushed his glasses closer to his eyes*
 ~In the back, Erin had her hand raised still~
 'Give someone else a chance - or...'
 "O::Erin?"
+*He walked back to his desk*
+~His hip wasn't working right~
 "E::Its you, and every reference to you."
 ~Erin's smug smile irked Ozmind~
+~He found the small chalk in the drawer~
+~He noticed how old his hands had gotten in this body~ 'Liver spots'
 "O::Close, but that's the simple answer.
 Identity is more complicated than that.
 I wouldn't have spent years studying it otherwise. so..."